media

 Incorporation

-The freedom of the press is guaranteed by the First Amendment.
 As with all Constitutional Amendments, the First Amendment only applied to the federal government--not to the states--when it was first ratified.
 The Constitutional Amendments needed to be incorporated against the states by the U.S. Supreme Court in order to apply to the states.
-The freedom of the press, along with the freedom of speech, was incorporated in Gitlow v.
-New York, 268 U.S. 652 (1925): "[F]reedom of speech and of the press which are protected by the First Amendment from abridgment by Congress are among the fundamental personal rights and "liberties" protected by the due process clause of the Fourteenth Amendment from impairment by the States."
+The freedom of the press and freedom of speech were incorporated in Gitlow v.
+New York, 268 U.S. 652 (1925): "[F]reedom of speech and of the press which are protected by the First Amendment from abridgment by Congress are among the fundamental personal rights and "liberties'' protected by the due process clause of the Fourteenth Amendment from impairment by the States."

 National Security and Freedom of the Press

 In New York Times v.
-United States, 403 U.S. 713 (1971), "the Nixon Administration attempted to prevent the New York Times and Washington Post from publishing materials belonging to a classified Defense Department study regarding the history of United States activities in Vietnam."
+United States, the Nixon Administration attempted to prevent two major national newspapers from publishing classified materials from a Defense Department study regarding the United States’ activities in Vietnam.
 The Nixon Administration claimed that releasing the documents would jeopardize national security.
 The Supreme Court found that there is a heavy presumption against prior restraint of the press, and that the respondent's (here, the United States) vague use of the word "security" is not enough to overcome the importance of the freedom of the press guaranteed by the First Amendment.

 Censorship of a School Newspaper

 In Hazelwood School District v.
-Kuhlmeier, 484 U.S. 260 (1988), the Supreme Court held that a school may exercise prior restraint against student publications.
+Kuhlmeier, the Supreme Court held that a school may exercise prior restraint against student publications.
 Schools may refuse to endorse speech, as long as the school's actions are "reasonably related to legitimate pedagogical concerns."

 Compelling Reporters to Testify

-"Reporters' privilege" refers to the idea that a reporter is protected under either statutory or constitutional law from being compelled to testify about confidential information or sources.
+The phrase, "reporters' privilege," refers to the idea that a reporter is protected under either statutory or constitutional law from being compelled to testify about confidential information or sources.
 In Branzburg v.
-Hayes, 408 U.S. 665 (1972), the Supreme Court held that when a reporter is asked to testify under oath in front of a grand jury, the reporter may not invoke "reporters' privilege."
+Hayes, the Supreme Court held that when a reporter is asked to testify under oath in front of a grand jury, the reporter may not invoke "reporters' privilege."
 As such, "reporters' privilege" is not protected under the First Amendment when the reporter is asked to testify in front of a grand jury.
-The Court held that if asked to testify in court under oath to a grand jury, a reporter may not invoke "reporters' privilege."

 Communications Regulations & Prior Restraint